LiamZhuangDev/pledge-protocol-breakdown/pledgev2-rebackend/README.md

 # pledgev2 rebackend

-This is a clean Go backend rebuild for learning how the original `pledge-backend` works.
+This is a clean Go backend rebuild of the original `pledge-backend` with codex asistant.
+It is intended to test AI's capabilities and explore best practices for AI-assisted development.

 - API server: serve frontend/admin HTTP APIs, token list, pool data, login, websocket price push.